marmelab/react-admin/docs/SaveButton.md

 ## `icon`

 By default, `<SaveButton>` renders a disk icon.
-You can xcan pass another icon element:
+You can can pass another icon element:

 ```jsx
 import AddBoxIcon from '@mui/icons-material/AddBox';